Fair Workplace Ordinances Designed to Regulate Scheduling

 - Primary business is to sell consumer goods

 Fast Food Scheduling Restrictions

 New Employees: Upon hiring employees, fast food employers must provide a good faith estimate of the number of hours the employee can expect to work per week.
 The Good Faith Estimate must detail the expected dates, times, and locations for the expected hours.

 If changes are made during employment, the employer must update the good faith estimate as soon as possible following the change.

-Employers are also required to provided the new employee with a work schedule before their first date of work.
+Employers are also required to provide the new employee with a work schedule before their first date of work.
 The schedule has to identify regular and on-call shifts.
 It must include at least 7 days.
-After the first schedule, all other schedules must provide at least a 14 day notice.
+After the first schedule, all other schedules must provide at least a 14-day notice.

 Posting Schedules: All employee schedules must be posted in a conspicuous place.

 They must also provide employees with an individual copy either with a hard copy or electronically.
 Any changes to the work schedule must be communicated to the employee within 24 hours of the employer’s knowledge of the changes.

 Previous Schedule Requirements: Fast food employees must also be able to provide the previous three years of the employee’s schedule upon request.

 They must also be able to provide to any requesting employee a schedule of all the work schedules for the employees who work at that location.
 (WHY?)